ItzLoonie/TownOfLoonie/README.md

 Team : Neutral<br>
 Basis : Shapeshifter<br>
-Victory Condition : Satisfy the Impostor victory condition after all the Impostors die.<br>
+Victory Condition : Betray the Impostors and win alone.<br>

 The Egoists are counted among the Impostors.<br>
 They have the same ability as Shapeshifters.<br>